 How are you decorating your table for Christmas this year?
 What’d you use?

-- Red berries, tall ones here or short ones here
+- Red berries, tall and short

 - Silver ornaments